 To sum up

 eLama offers two powerful Facebook ad optimizations tools: Advisor and Lead Ads Import Tool.
-In fact, Advisor is a pre-launch checklist for the advertiser.
+In fact, Advisor is a pre-launch health check tool for the advertiser.
 It gives useful pieces of advice about how to optimize Facebook ads and provides recommendations about your ad campaign setup.
 The Advisor is useful for both beginners and pro advertisers (experts sometimes make mistakes too!).

 Lead Ads Import Tool is a solution for marketers who are tired of downloading lead lists for every campaign.
 This eLama tool allows you to export leads from all your ad campaigns to your email address or eLama account.